[Visit Report] Hiroshima Municipal Funairi High School Experiences the Learning Program

 As they were leaving, one student who aims to become a teacher in the future said, "There were things I didn't know, and more than that, I had a lot to think about."

-Minamisanriku 311 Memorial is not only a facility for conveying the events and lessons of the disaster, but also a disaster memorial center that provides an opportunity for people to continue thinking.
+Minamisanriku 311 Memorial is not only a facility for conveying the events and lessons of the disaster, but also a disaster memorial hall that serves as an opportunity to continue thinking.
 We believe it is important to continue thinking about questions that have no answers, such as "What was the turning point between life and death?" and "How would I judge and act if I were in that situation?"

 I hope that what you have learned and realized today will be useful to you in protecting the things that are important to you in your future lives.